“Never seen the girl that can do the things the things you do

 Only you it’s only you… It’s only you you doo doo”

 If this lyric rings a bell or if you already know what this is, then you already know why we have chosen him as a worthy MCM.
-With two of his hit songs have over a million views each on YouTube.
 Our MCM of the week is a true African gentleman, admired for his distinct style, which usually features clean cut pieces like African print suits, even a tuxedo or simple African print pants and a turtle neck top, accessorized with different styles of his signature round frame glasses.

 Born Ikechukwu Eric Ahiauzu in Port-Harcourt, but best known by his stage name Ric Hassani.
 He is an Afro-pop singer and songwriter, notable for songs like his 2015 hit song Gentleman and most recent single, Only you.
 He was nominated for The Headies Award for Best Vocal Performance (Male), The Headies Award for Best Alternative Song.
 We caught up with him for a quick interview while he was on the set of Spice TV’s show Fashion 360.